Top 13 hopes and trends for Internal Communications in 2019

 We conducted a global study looking at strategic alignment and communications.
 Senior communicators from 227 small to large multinational organizations took part.
 Strategic alignment was almost unanimously considered important to business but fewer than two-thirds thought they were achieving it and just one-third thought their colleagues actually knew what their corporate story was.

 Now, we can look at this in two ways.
-Firstly, that there’s an obvious concern that communicators, particularly internal communicators, are not cutting through.
+Firstly, that there's an obvious concern that communicators, particularly internal communicators, are not cutting through.
+Alternatively, we can see it clearly as an opportunity for communicators to change our approach and add value to leaders.
+It's more than alignment with corporate strategy, it extends to alignment with purpose, values, vision, and brand.
+Amongst our buzzwords this year are purpose, values, and culture.

 The spotlight is on these at the C-suite and at board level.
 As communicators, we can and should be able to step up as strategic advisors.